MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-models-per-partition.md

 + **input_data_1_partition_by_columns**, specifying which columns to partition by
 + **input_data_1_order_by_columns**, specifying which columns to order by

-Partitions are an organizational mechanism for stratified data that naturally segments into an arbitrary classification, such as by geography, by date and time, by age or gender, and so forth.
+Partitions are an organizational mechanism for stratified data that naturally segments into a given classification scheme, for example by geographic regions, by date and time, by age or gender, and so forth.
 Given the existence of partitioned data, you might want to execute script over the entire data set, with the ability to model, train, and score partitions that remain intact over all these operations.
 Calling `sp_execute_external_script` with the new parameters allows you to do just that.

 When the scenario is training, one advantage is that any arbitrary training script, using non-Microsoft-rx algorithms, can be parallelized by also using the @parallel parameter.
 Typically you have to use RevoScaleR algorithms (with the rx prefix) to obtain parallelism in training scenarios in SQL Server.
 But with the new parameter, you can parallelize a script that calls functions not specifically engineered with that capability.